ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables/disables sending of inserted data in batches.

-When batch sending is enabled, the [Distributed](../table_engines/distributed.md) engine tries to send multiple files of inserted data in one operation instead of sending them separately.
-Batch sending improves cluster performance by better local server and network resources utilization.
+When batch sending is enabled, [Distributed](../table_engines/distributed.md) table engine tries to send multiple files of inserted data in one operation instead of sending them separately.
+Batch sending improves cluster performance by better server and network resources utilization.

 Possible values: